Spiral wave chimeras in populations of oscillators coupled to a slowly varying diffusive environment: Spiral wave chimeras in an environmentally coupled Stuart-Landau oscillator system

 The above equation has a unique stationary solution $W^{ss}_{cent}=0$.
 Let $\delta W= W_{cent}-W^{ss}_{cent}$, we get the evolution of the perturbation $\delta W$ as,

 which means the perturbation $\delta W$ behaves like

 It immediately concludes that the stationary solution will become unstable if

-This estimation is in agreement in our numerical results as illustrated in the previous section where we find the critical value of $K_{c}$ is about $0.9$.
-We note that this estimation is also true for the case of $\tau_{s}=0$ as considered in the previous work \cite{kuramoto_ptps03}.
+This estimation is in agreement with our results as illustrated in the previous section where we find numerically the critical value of $K_{c}$ is about $0.95$.
+We note that $K_{c}$ estimated by Eq.\eqref{kc} is also true for the case of $\tau_{s}=0$ as considered in the previous work \cite{kuramoto_ptps03}.